jfo/muhblog/src/post/stdwrite.md

 simple program, of course, one of the simplest, even... just produce a little text, and display it, what could be simpler?

-It's not fair to judge a language by such a simple cursory example, but it _can_ give you an idea of what a language _values_, and how it works.
+It's not fair to judge a language by such a cursory impression, but it _can_ give you an idea of what a language _values_, and how it works.
 What does the syntax look like?
 Is it typed?
 Is it interpreted?
 You can usually tell a lot at a glance.